ROCm/rocSHMEM/docs/api/teams.rst

   :param start:       The lowest PE number of the subset of the PEs
                       from the parent team that will form the new team.
-  :param stide:       The stride between team PE members in the
+  :param stride:      The stride between team PE members in the
                       parent team that comprise the subset of PEs that will form the new team.
   :param size:        The number of PEs in the new team.